Saturday, May 25th, 2013

 (6-d) Maryland – Northeastern: Baltimore County/Hartford County

-7 March 1707, John Murphew married Mary Elliot in Baltimore County, Maryland.
+1707 March 7 – Baltimore County: John Murphew married Mary Elliot in Baltimore County, Maryland.
 However, they are recorded as John Morphew + Mary Eliot at the St. Georges Parish Church, near Perryman, Harford County, Maryland, page 28 Parish Register.
 Church records also state the marriage to be 7 March 1707.
-John died 7April 1729.
+John Morphew died 7April 1729, according to St. George’s Parish Register.
 Mary Murphew then married Richard Morris on 25 December 1734 at St. Georges Parish, Baltimore County, Maryland.
 About 1729, Murphy or Murphey became the standard spelling.

-Sons and daughters of John and Mary Morphew recorded at St. Georges Church were, as spelled:
+Sons and daughters of John and Mary Morphew recorded at St. Georges Church are, as spelled.

 1. Dorcas Murphew, born 20 January 1709 and died 15 February 1711.
 Confusing this death date is this parish entry: "February 26, 1736, then was born Sarah Murphey, daughter of Dorcass Murphy.